Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 1. You Can’t Bear Weight or Move the Limb

-A definitive sign of a fracture is a person’s inability to bear weight on the affected area.
+Difficulty bearing weight, especially when accompanied by significant pain, raises concern for a possible fracture.
 Pain is a significant symptom of a fracture.
-Therefore, if a person is unable to bear weight on the affected area or if standing or walking on the affected area causes severe pain, a fracture is likely.
+Therefore, if a person is unable to bear weight on the affected area or if standing or walking on it causes severe pain, a fracture is likely.

 This rule applies to other areas of the body as well.
-For instance, if a wrist is unable to hold a coffee mug or if a leg is unable to bear weight on a standing surface, it is likely that a fracture is present.
+For instance, if a wrist is unable to hold a coffee mug or a leg is unable to bear weight on a standing surface, a fracture is likely.
 It is essential to note that a fracture does not necessarily mean a lack of movement.
 Therefore, a person may still wiggle their fingers or toes if a fracture is present.

 2. The Area Looks Crooked, Bent, or Misshapen

-A noticeable deformity of the bone is a clear indication of a fracture.
+A visible deformity following an injury strongly suggests a fracture or dislocation and requires prompt medical evaluation.
 If a limb appears shorter, twisted, or bent strangely, it may be a sign of a broken bone.
 At times, a hard bump may develop at the end of a broken bone.

 A dislocation may look similar to a fracture, and in all cases, a fracture or dislocation needs to be treated immediately.
 You should not attempt to straighten a broken bone.